 Behind the huts is Braystones railway station, and there is another cluster of them a bit further along the coast at Nethertown.

 While we were photographing the huts, we got talking to Jack, the owner of The Lobster Pot and Summerville semi-detached huts.
-You can rent Summerville during the summer (mail me if you want their contact details) and it’s very nicely fitted out and comfortable.
+You can rent Summerville during the summer and it’s very nicely fitted out and comfortable.
 Definitely a bungalow rather than an unfurnished hut now!
 Jack has lived here for decades and in the short time we were there he told us lots of stories about living on the beach, including being able to take his boat out to catch fish and lobsters whenever he felt like it.
 He also has a collection of photographs of the huts in the past, some of which you can see in the Henson Collection on PastPresented.

 There first picture in this blog might give the impression the beach bungalows are rather precarious and might be swept away, but sand and pebbles are banked up to create a breakwater and they are well above the high water mark.
 Behind the breakwater is a roadway that was good enough for Royal Mail to make deliveries while we were there.